-If the organisers intend to use competition weight as the reference this intention will be stated in the Supplementary Regulations for the Event.
+If the organisers intend to use competition weight as the reference, this intention will be stated in the Supplementary Regulations for the Event.

-8.3.
 Modifications Permitted

 Vehicles can be modified.
-The modification level of such vehicles is controlled to a level deemed compatible within the parameters set out in these Regulations.
+The modification level of such vehicles is controlled to a level deemed compatible with the parameters set out in these Regulations.

-Vehicles modified beyond the limits specified, will be required to enter in Super Rally category subject to the limitations of these regulations.
+Vehicles modified beyond the limits specified will be required to enter in Super Rally category subject to the limitations of these regulations.

-8.3.1.
-Engine
+9.3 Engine Modifications

-Replacement engine with a different type engine is not permitted, unless the replacement engine is from the same "engine family" as an engine fitted to the same model by the original manufacturer, with more than 2500 units sold for road use.
+Replacement engine with a different type of engine is not permitted unless the replacement engine is from the same "engine family" as an engine fitted to the same model by the original manufacturer, with more than 2500 units sold for road use.